mdancho84/mdancho84.github.io/_drafts/which-data-science-skills-are-important.md

 How amazing would it be to have a 6-figure career that you love?

-And in the process earn $125,000 per year or more until you retire and have the financial freedom to do the things you love.
+And in the process earn $125,000 per year or more until you retire and have the financial freedom to do the things you enjoy.

-Remember David from the beginning that just increased his salary $50,000.
+Remember David's story - How he just increased his salary $50,000.

-David is my student.
-He did it in under 6-months.
+How did David accomplish the impossible in under 6-months?

 Here's what he is doing.

 David is learning data science in [my R-Track Program]().